-Hiking at night, none of us ever felt like we were overheating or on the verge of collapse (as we did on the way out to the Napali Beach).
+Hiking at night, none of us ever felt like we were overheating or on the verge of collapse (as we did on the way in to the Napali Beach).
 Before we knew it, we had trekked 9miles to Hanakapiai beach.
-Realizing that if we continued another 2 miles, we would be back to the parking lot without anyone to pick us up or sleep, we decided to spend the night at one of the coolest beaches in Kauai.
+Realizing that if we continued another 2 miles, we would be back to the parking lot without anyone to pick us up or anywhere to sleep, we decided to spend the night at one of the coolest beaches in Kauai.
 The girls insisted they wanted a campfire, so we obliged.
 I’m not too sure what the rocks were made of out there, but we were all commenting on how one in particular began to glow a bright orange.
 I did not know rocks could do this, but at some point it straight up exploded and bits of hot rock flew all over our campsite.
 One hit me in the hand and hurt like a “mofo”.
 After that very strange phenomenon, we all decided to scoot our hammocks and tents back a bit.
-We had left the Napali around 4pm and arrive this beach around 12am.
+We had left the Napali beach around 4pm and arrived at Hanakapiai beach around 12am.

 A faint drizzle snuck up on us, so we busted out our tarps for protection.